-along the Interstate Highway System.17 Monetary supports on charging infrastructures usually exclude Tesla owned stations, since Tesla stations are proprietary assets of the company and can only be enjoyed by Tesla drivers.
+ally exclude Tesla-owned stations, since Tesla stations are proprietary assets of the company and can only be enjoyed by Tesla drivers.

-On the manufacturing side, California initiated the ZEV mandate, which requires a growing proportion of the vehicles sold by large automakers be zero-emission.
-Based on the total sales volume of fossil fuel vehicles in the previous year, each automaker is required to reach a credit each year, and the number of credits a qualifying clean vehicle earns depends on the type of ZEV and its battery range.
-These credits can be stored for future use or traded among manufacturers.
-Tesla is the largest seller of these credits, because all of its sales are electric which earn ZEV credits but bring no credit.
-By 2020, 9 other states have opted into the ZEV program, including Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, and Vermont.
-In this paper, the participation in this program is thought of as lowering the marginal costs of production of EVs (the extent depends on the number of credits each EV earns) but having no direct impacts on consumers (consumers will be indirectly affected through vehicle prices).
+On the manufacturing side, California initiated the ZEV mandate, which requires a growing proportion of the vehicles sold by large automakers be zero-emission.17 Based on the total sales volume of fossil fuel vehicles in the previous year, each automaker is required to reach a credit each year by selling ZEVs, and the number of credits a qualifying clean vehicle earns depends on the type of ZEV and its battery range.18 These credits can be stored for future use or traded among manufacturers.
+Tesla is the largest seller of these credits, because all of its sales are electric which earn credits but consume none.
+By 2020, 9 other states have opted into the ZEV program, including Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Vermont.
+In this paper, the participation in this program is thought of as lowering the marginal costs of production of EVs (the extent depends on the number of credits an EV earns) but having no direct impacts on consumers (consumers will be indirectly affected through vehicle prices).